injamamulhak0804/Shopping_website/README.md

-# TO run npm run dev
+# To run npm run dev
 # Responsive
 # Add to Cart Bug